TylerBignell/LaTeX-AssignmentTemplate-Overleaf/README.md

 # LaTeX Assignment Template — Lean Overleaf Version

 A lean LaTeX template for STEM assignments, optimised for fast compilation on Overleaf.
-This is the collaboration version of the full template — use it to write and collaborate on Overleaf, then transfer your content to the full template for final local compilation.
+This is the collaboration version of the full template.
+Use it to write and collaborate on Overleaf, then transfer your content to the full template for final local compilation.

 > **Full template:** https://github.com/TylerBignell/LaTeX-AssignmentTemplate